The Flask class is defined in the app.py module. The class has a

 def wsgi_app(self, environ, start_response): ctx = self.request_context(environ) error = None try: try: ctx.push() response = self.full_dispatch_request() except Exception as e: error = e response = self.handle_exception(e) except: # noqa: B001 error = sys.exc_info() raise return response(environ, start_response) finally: if self.should_ignore_error(error): error = None ctx.auto_pop(error)

-If you ignore the exception handling code for a minute, the code is not too difficult to understand.
+If you ignore the exception handling code for a minute, the code is not too long.
+It is something like this.

 Let’s look the first line of the method in detail.